tay10r/tay10r.github.io/retro-vim-pt2.md

 [See these changes on GitHub](https://github.com/tay10r/greybeard-vim/tree/2801b4a72e0c205ceb8b2f5ac0e36507645fd8fb)

-In the next part, I will go into setting up regression tests to make sure that any changes I make will not break Vim.
+In the next part, I will be examining the entry point to get a better idea of what needs to be done to make the code reentrant and extensible.